-The differences were calculated on the basis of the exact figures and then rounded.
+The changes were calculated based on the exact figures, then rounded.

 In the current framework of nuclear power generation, radioactive materials are used as fuel, processed or stored (pending recovery).
 The difference in inventory levels corresponds to a year of operation of the nuclear power plant fleet.